 An affirmative defense is one which, when used, shows there was no wrongdoing on the part of the accused and that no illegal action took place.
 When accused of a bribe, a facilitation payment defense is an affirmative defense.
 But this defense can only be used if the company shows clear evidence that the payment was made to cover routine government services.
 Companies can manage this by having strict protocols, including:

-- Use an automated system for tracking payments – Facilitation payments should be flagged in the system, regardless of the amount, as there is a common tactic that some will use to get around the approval process.
+- Use an automated system for tracking payments– Facilitation payments should be flagged in the system, regardless of the amount, as there is a common tactic that some will use to get around the approval process.
 They simply break a very large amount into several smaller chunks.
 That eliminates the approval process and allows the person to sidestep management.
-This is not something you want and is something you need to monitor for, as failure to catch these issues eliminates your affirmative defense.
+This is not something you want and is something you need to regularly screen and monitor for, as failure to catch these issues eliminates your affirmative defense.

 Thorough investigations are needed when you’re monitoring your company’s dealings overseas.
-Our RRA technology is a great tool for this, as it allows you to interview employees and third parties to ensure that facilitation payments are being used for their intended purpose.
-For more information on this technology, contact AC Global Risk.
+Our Remote Risk Assessment® (RRA) technology is a great tool for this, as it allows you to interview employees and third parties to ensure that facilitation payments are being used for their intended purpose.

 RRA is also used in insurance and other industries to identify risk, reduce fraud and build trust.